 ROANNE COOPER, BIRMINGHAM

 STUDENT GARDEN, OXFORD

 The aim of this garden project is to make a space where students can take time away from study, to rest and socialise, enticing the students away from technology and enveloping themselves within the natural world.

 The garden would incorporate elements from the Chelsea Cherub HIV garden into the design, ensuring the legacy of the garden is preserved.

 Sitting amongst the planting and features such as the pond will allow them to decompress and give their minds space to access creative flow.

 In addition to the space being relaxing, it could also be a social area, giving the students important communal areas for discussion, debate and most importantly laughter.

 The owners of this large barn conversion property approached Naomi when the property was still just in the planning phase.
 Initially, Naomi worked with them to model the house, to plan out the ½ acre site and then over an extended period work on the detail of each area.

 The site falls into three main sections: the entrance, the courtyard and the main garden area with pool.
 Each of the sections received individual attention ensuring continuity throughout.
-Planting for each section was designed, planned and is in the process of being planted out by our team.
+Planting for each section was designed and planned, the photos above show the initial section of plants in their first season.